-Model- Bombardier service bulletin- Dated- CL-600-2B16 (CL-604) airplanes 604-24-021 605-24-001
+Model- Bombardier Service Bulletin- Dated- CL-600-2B16 (CL-604) airplanes CL-600-2B16 (CL-605) airplanes July 13, 2009.
+July 13, 2009.

-- (i) If the ADG serial number determined in paragraph (g) of this AD is identified in paragraph 1.A. of the applicable service bulletin listed in Table 1 of this AD, before further flight, do an inspection to determine if the symbol "24-5" is marked on the ADG identification plate.
-A review of airplane maintenance records is acceptable in lieu of this inspection if the symbol "24-5" can be conclusively determined from that review. - (1) If the symbol "24-5" is marked on the ADG identification plate, and the balance washer screws have already been replaced, no further action is required by this AD, except for paragraph (j) of this AD. - (2) If the symbol "24-5" is not marked on the ADG identification plate, before further flight, replace all balance washer screws with new screws having part number MS24667-14 and mark the ADG identification plate with symbol "24-5," in accordance with the Accomplishment Instructions of the applicable service bulletin listed in Table 1 of this AD. - (j) As of the effective date of this AD, no person may install on any airplane a replacement or spare ADG, Hamilton Sundstrand part number in the 761339 or 1711405 series, having one of the serial numbers identified in paragraph 1.A. of the applicable service bulletin listed in Table 1 of this AD, unless the ADG is identified with the symbol "24-5" on the identification plate.
+(i) If the ADG serial number determined in paragraph (g) of this AD is identified in paragraph 1.A. of the applicable service bulletin listed in Table 1 of this AD, before further flight, do an inspection to determine if the symbol "24-5" is marked on the ADG identification plate.
+A review of airplane maintenance records is acceptable in lieu of this inspection if the symbol "24-5" can be conclusively determined from that review.

+(1) If the symbol "24-5" is marked on the ADG identification plate, and the balance washer screws have already been replaced, no further action is required by this AD, except as required by paragraph (j) of this AD.

+(2) If the symbol "24-5" is not marked on the ADG identification plate, before further flight, replace all balance washer screws with new screws having part number MS24667-14 and mark the ADG identification plate with symbol "24-5", in accordance with the Accomplishment Instructions of the applicable service bulletin listed in Table 1 of this AD.

+(j) As of the effective date of this AD, no person may install on any airplane a replacement or spare ADG, Hamilton Sundstrand part number in the 761339 or 1711405 series, having one of the serial numbers identified in paragraph 1.A. of the applicable service bulletin listed in Table 1 of this AD, unless the ADG is identified with the symbol "24-5" on the identification plate.